 Some CircuitPython programs require extra libraries that are written in Python, but this project uses only modules that are built into CircuitPython, so you don't need any additional libraries.

 Copy and paste the code below into a new text document (using your favorite texteditor).
-Save the file and name it as main.py
+Save the file and name it as code.py

 Once the files has been uploaded to the drive, the Feather will automatically reboot and run the code.
 No upload button (say whaaat?!).